gioelemo/MaxwellFDTD.jl/README.md

 |:--:|
 | *Maxwell FDTD 1D simulation nx=200, nt=450 - Ez field, sin source* |

-As in the previous example, we can also see here that the additive source is added at the TSFS boundary (at index 50).
-The "wave" is then propagated until the interface between the free-space and the dielectric region (at index 100) where one part get reflected and the other part continues into the dielectric region.
-In this case we start to introduce loss directly at the start of the dielectric region (and not later as done in the previous example) in the simulation, this the magnitude of the wave start to decrease.
+Similar to the previous example, it is evident that the additive source is introduced at the TSFS boundary (at index 50).
+Subsequently, the "wave" propagates until reaching the interface between the free-space and the dielectric region (at index 100), where a portion undergoes reflection, and the remainder continues into the dielectric region.
+Notably, in this case, loss is introduced right at the beginning of the dielectric region in the simulation, leading to a gradual decrease in the magnitude of the wave.

-Also here, tt is possible to observe that at the left part of the computational domain, the wave is not reflected.
-This is due to the use of Absorbing Boundary Conditions (ABC).
+Moreover, as observed before, on the left part of the computational domain, the wave is not reflected, attributed to the implementation of Absorbing Boundary Conditions (ABC).

 ## 2D FDTD

 ### Mathematical Formulation
-By starting with the Maxwell's equation given in [this](#maxwells-equations) section, we get, in a similar way as in the 1D case the following equations ($TE^z$ polarization):
+Starting with the Maxwell's equation given in [ Maxwell's equation](#maxwells-equations) section, we obtain, in a manner analogous to the 1D case, the following equations ($TE^z$ polarization):

 $$
 \begin{align*}